sandbox-science/AstraPulse/README.md

 <h1 align="center">AstraPulse</h1>

-A minimalist timer app with a focus on simplicity and ease of use.
+A minimalist timer app designed for simplicity and ease of use.
+You can start a timer and forget about the app, but it won’t forget you.
+When the timer reaches zero, the app will emit a background sound to alert you that the time is up.
+You can focus on your work instead of constantly checking when your next break is.

 > [!WARNING]
 >